Heavy Runner via Reynolds Circuit Overview:

 There are actually two summits.
 It is obvious when you reach them.
 Caution must be exercised climbing on this rock as it loose in many places.
 A rope and climbing gear is recommended for the Class 5 climb to the True Summit.
 If you do not have the equipment or skills necessary for this climb please just be satisfied with climbing to the False Summit.

-The False Summit is reached by climbs on class 4 rock.
+is reached by climbs on class 4 rock.
 This is where the summit cairn and register are located.
 There are a number of route options to the false summit.

-The True Summit is reached by a class 5 climb.
+is reached by a class 5 climb.
 This climb is approximately 65 – 70 feet in height.
 There are a number of options so choose your route carefully.
 There is a rappel anchor at the top to assist climbers to safely rappel down the chimney during their descent.

 The rappel is about 50 feet and as always check any anchor placement before using it.